Jayasenthur/Enhancing-E-Commerce-Agility-With-Advanced-ETL-Pipeline/README.md

 As a Data Engineer Your objective is to build an end-to-end automated data processing workflow that handles data uploads from the Order and Returns teams, performs a join operation using Glue & PySpark, stores the joined data in Redshift, and sends notifications about the pipeline's status using SNS.

 ## Technologies used :
-AWS Glue
+-AWS Glue
-pyspark
+-pyspark
-SNS
+-SNS
-Step Funtion
+-Step Funtion
-S3
+-S3
-Data Catalog
+-Data Catalog
-Streamlit
+-Streamlit

 ## Project Workflow: End-to-End Data Pipeline